pcafstockf/oag-tools/tools/generate/src/generators/tsmorph/docs/Intro.server.md

 ## Correctness, Compatibility, and Efficiency

-All the supported server frameworks (openapi-backend, fastify-openapi-glue, express-openapi-validator) natively support incoming and outgoing data validation based on your OpenApi specification.
+All the supported server frameworks (fastify-openapi-glue, express-openapi-validator) natively support incoming and outgoing data validation based on your OpenApi specification.
 They also all provide the needed hooks to implement the security mechanisms defined in your specification.
+Sadly openapi-backend which looks nice, doesn't support data validation of OpenApi v3.1, is not supported.

 ## Dependency Injection is king